Infantry in the Middle Ages: Organisation

-Infantry formations
+Formations

 Philippe Contamine identifies three basic infantry formations in the Middle Ages; the wall, the circle or crescent and the deep solid formation, either rectangular or triangular.

-The wall
+Shieldwall

 Linear formations existed throughout the medieval period.
 In the early Middle Ages, infantry used the Shieldwall, a formation where shields were held edge-to-edge or overlapped, but lines persisted beyond the widespread abandonment of shields in the later Middle Ages.
 Lines could vary in depth from four to sixteen deep and were drawn up tightly packed.

-The circle
+All round defence

 This formation, called the crown by J. F. Verbruggen, was used by infantry to form an all round defence against cavalry.
 It is recorded as having been used by Flemings, Swiss, Scots and Scandinavians.